Autism Assessments

 What is the Autism assessment process?

 The assessment is a comprehensive process that typically involves 2 to 4 hours of psychometric testing.
-An additional clinical interview is conducted with the individual’s parents to gain further insight on the individual’s development.
-Further questionnaires are sent to relevant personnel that may know the person well including parents and teachers.
-Other collateral information is obtained as needed including school reports or medical history information.
+An additional clinical interview is conducted with your parent(s)/legal guardian to gather further insight on development.

-Once the assessment is complete, the Neuropsychologist will compile a comprehensive report detailing the findings of the assessment.
-The findings will be discussed in a 1-hour feedback session conducted approximately 4 weeks after the assessment.
+The outcome will be discussed in a 1-hour feedback session conducted approximately 4 weeks after the assessment.

 What if multiple diagnoses are required?